filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag should normally be disabled, unless there is a need to use LADSPA plugins.

 ### libaom
+Only works when the `encode` flag is enabled.
 Pass the `--enable-libaom` option to the configure script.
 Use the `libaom` library - an AOMedia video encoder for the AV1 video codec. `libaom` can save about 30% bitrate compared to VP9 and H.265 / HEVC, and about 50% over H.264, while retaining the same visual quality.

 This flag should be enabled if there is a need to create AV1 videos.